tunjiaramide/tunjiaramide/README.md

 👋 Hi, I’m Aramide Adetunji

 👀 I am a Web Developer
 with over 7yrs experience developing and deploying web applications.
-My skills include but not limited to Linux, AWS Services (EC2, S3, VPC, RDS, IAM, Route53, Cloudfront, Lambda, AWS Cognito, Amazon DynamoDB, API Gateway, ECS, SAM), Docker, Terraform, ReactJs, NodeJS, CI/CD tools such as Github actions, and AWS codepipeline.
+I love working with ReactJS, NextJs, NodeJs, Bash, WordPress, Terraform and AWS.
+Most of my projects on github will be around this technologies

-🌱 I’m currently improving my DevOps skills in Jenkins, Kubernetes and releasing more AWS projects.
+🌱 I’m currently improving my Cloud/DevOps skills by studying for certifications and releasing more hands on projects.

 I am an AWS Certified Developer Associate
 💞️ I’m actively looking for roles in cloud/devops space.